solana-program/token-wrap/README.md

 2. **`Wrap`:**  This operation accepts deposits of unwrapped tokens and mints wrapped tokens.

     * Unwrapped tokens are transferred from the user's account to an escrow account.
-The escrow account's owner is a PDA controlled by the Token Wrap program.
+Any unwrapped token account whose owner is a PDA controlled by the Token Wrap program can be used.
     * An equivalent amount of wrapped tokens is minted to the user's wrapped token account.

 3. **`Unwrap`:** This operation burns wrapped tokens and releases unwrapped token deposits.